 So many times I hear how people have been discouraged from drawing or painting due to harsh critism from either teachers or friends or parents which has resulted in a fear of pursuing it more.
 We don't all need to become experts or professsionals to benefit from drawing and painting.
 I pride myself on providing a place where students feel they are getting compassionate encouragement with honest guidance and feedback so they can grow.

 I’ve been taking weekly lessons from Melissa for over a year.
 What began as a stand-alone four-week course has developed into a love of watercolor painting and a burgeoning of skills I didn’t know I had.
 Melissa’s depth as an artist - as well as her ability to take a student from where she is to the next most important place she needs to go - make her the perfect teacher to grow with over time.
 I can’t say enough about her.

 I begin with a conversation to learn what their goals are and discuss a plan to reach that goal.
 We together determine if private or group lessons would work best for them with their learning style and goals.

 I have a B.A. in studio art with courses in art education from the State University of New York at Potsdam.
-I have a working studio where I create and teach.
+I have had a working studio for 20+ years where I create and teach.